 - Showing value (“Similar Company X was like you, but then they achieved these results”)

 - Showing volume (“10,000+ companies have joined”)

 The best social proof has an element of urgency as well.
 As Gong puts it, the superstar way is to say, “These are all the companies in your space.
 We work with 17 of them.
 Up from 4 just two years ago.”

-In one example, DocSend saw engagement rates triple after restructuring their sales presentation around a narrative.
+In one sales case study, DocSend saw engagement rates triple after restructuring their sales presentation around a narrative.